Afnan-Aldhahri/OpenGl/Resources/Main.md

     glutMainLoop();

     return 0;
     }

 Lets explain each function in The main( ) :

-    glutInit(&argc,argv); will :
+    glutInit(&argc,argv);
-     Initialize GLUT and process user parameters
+will Initialize GLUT and process user parameters

-    glutInitDisplayMode(GLUT_RGB | GLUT_DOUBLE); will :
+    glutInitDisplayMode(GLUT_RGB | GLUT_DOUBLE);
-    Request double buffered, true color window with Z buffering
+will Request double buffered, true color window with Z buffering

     glutInitWindowPosition(50, 50);
+will dtermine the position of the window from the left corner

-    glutInitWindowSize(900,600);  will:
+    glutInitWindowSize(900,600);
-    determine the size of the window to be 900 x 600 pixel window
+will determine the size of the window to be 900 x 600 pixel window

     glutCreateWindow("Hello from our first program");
 will Create the window and the name of the window will be :Hello from our first program

-    glutDisplayFunc(display); will:
+    glutDisplayFunc(display);
-    Tell GLUT to call "display" when the scene should be drawn
+will Tell GLUT to call "display" when the scene should be drawn

-    glutReshapeFunc(reshape); will :
+    glutReshapeFunc(reshape);
-    Tell GLUT to call "reshape" when the window is resized
+will Tell GLUT to call "reshape" when the window is resized

-    glutSpecialFunc(special); will:
+    glutSpecialFunc(special);
-        Tell GLUT to call "special" when an arrow key is pressed
+will Tell GLUT to call "special" when an arrow key is pressed

-    glutKeyboardFunc(key); will:
+    glutKeyboardFunc(key);
-    Tell GLUT to call "key" when a key is pressed
+will Tell GLUT to call "key" when a key is pressed

-    glutIdleFunc(idle); will:
+    glutIdleFunc(idle);
-    Tell GLUT to call "idle" when there is nothing else to do
+will Tell GLUT to call "idle" when there is nothing else to do

-    glutMainLoop();  will :
+    glutMainLoop();
-    Pass control to GLUT so it can interact with the user
+will Pass control to GLUT so it can interact with the user